-Audit Compensation Corporate Governance/Nominating Cecil E. Martin, Chair David K. Lockett, Chair Frederic D. Sewell, Chair Elizabeth B. Davis Cecil E. Martin David W. Sledge Frederic D. Sewell Jim L. Turner Elizabeth B. Davis
+Audit dit Compensation Corporate Governance/N Cecil E. Martin, Chair David K. Lockett, Chair David W. Sledge, Chair Elizabeth B. Davis Cecil E. Martin David K. Lockett Frederic D. Sewell Jim L. Turner Frederic D. Sewell

 Each of these committees operates pursuant to a written charter which can be found in the "Corporate Governance" section of our website at www.comstockresources.com.
 As stated earlier, documents and information on our website are not incorporated herein by reference.
 These documents are also available in print from the Corporate Secretary, 5300 Town and Country Blvd., Suite 500, Frisco, Texas 75034.